-- Waynesburg University requires all full-time, undergraduate students to live on campus for the duration of their time as a student at the University, unless the student will be (a) commuting from their parent's permanent home address; (b) that address has been their permanent home address for at least two years prior to enrollment at the University; (c) that address is within 60 miles from campus; and (d) the student is a senior (75+ credit hours completed) and has been approved through the housing selection process to reside at an off-campus residence.
+- Waynesburg University requires all full-time, undergraduate students to live on campus for the duration of their time as a student at the University, unless the student: - o will be commuting from their parent's permanent home address - o that address has been their permanent home address for at least two years prior to enrollment at the University - o that address is within 60 miles from campus - o has met the requirements listed below and been approved through the housing selection process to reside at an off-campus residence: - has earned 60 credits by the end of the previous Fall academic semester - has a minimum 2.80 GPA at the end of the previous Fall academic semester - has no major disciplinary violations - if awarded off-campus residency, a minimum of a 10-meal plan must be maintained

 Students looking to request to commute from their parent's home address must complete a Change of Residency Request Form located in The Housing Director.
-This form should be completed ASAP, but no later than 4 PM on the Friday before classes begin for the Fall semester. - As a first-year student, there are typically five residence halls from which to choose.
+This form should be completed ASAP, but no later than 4 PM on the Friday before classes begin for the Fall semester.

+- As a first-year student, there are typically five residence halls from which to choose.
 If all rooms are filled, students will be placed in temporary housing until space becomes available. - All residence halls have both student resident mentors and a professional staff person.
 These personnel are available to assist resident students, coordinate programing and enforce university policies.